Florence makes landfall with life-threatening storm surge

-WILMINGTON, N.C. — Hurricane Florence made landfall in North Carolina bringing with it life-threatening storm surge and hurricane strength winds.
+Hurricane Florence made landfall near Wrightsville Beach, North Carolina at 7:15 a.m.
+Friday, bringing with it life-threatening storm surge and hurricane-strength winds.

 The powerful storm already has inundated coastal streets with ocean water and left tens of thousands without power, and forecasters say that "catastrophic" freshwater flooding is expected over portions of the Carolinas as Hurricane Florence inches closer to the U.S. East Coast.